SystemVerilog AXI4 AMBA RTL FPGA ASIC Crossbar

 Architecture

 The crossbar connects two masters to two slaves, each backed by 64 KB of synchronous SRAM.
-Masters can simultaneously transact with different slaves without any blocking — the non-blocking property is fundamental to the design.
+Masters can simultaneously transact with different slaves with no blocking between them.
+That non-blocking property is fundamental to the design.

 SlaveBase AddressCapacity